Tax planning strategies in india according to income tax act 1961

 Tax Planning: What Is It?

-To put it simply, tax planning is examining your earnings, outlays, and investments to lower the total amount of taxes that you are required by law to pay.
+In short, tax planning means looking at your income, expenses, and investments to find ways to lower the amount of taxes you have to pay.

 Key Tax Planning Strategies